kabachello/jQuery.NumPad/README.md

 # jQuery.NumPad
 Flexible touch-optimized numeric keypad for web applications based on jQuery.
-One of the best things about jQuery.NumPad is that it can easily fit into most UI frameworks using jQuery by merey setting a few templates!
+One of the best things about jQuery.NumPad is that it can easily fit into most UI frameworks using jQuery by merely setting a few templates!
 The numeric keypad can be used input fields, password fields, general div-elements or entire table columns.

 ## Demos
 - With jQuery mobile: http://a.kabachnik.info/numeric-keypad-for-jquery-mobile.html